asktami/flicklog-project-management/README.md

 - after logging in a user can search for movies, and:
 	- can click on movie to:
 		- add a review
-		- add that movie to their ‘watch list’
+		- add that movie to their watchlist
 	- can click on their 'watch list' to view a list of movies they want to see

 ## Top 5 Wireframes